LCF CARE

 CARE STARTS WITH THE PEOPLE CLOSEST - looking after each other is at the heart of community.

-The most efficient and effective way we look after others is within our small communities, as friends.
+The most effective way we look after others is within our small communities, as friends.
 Find a community.

-We also have a safety net of care volunteers to help those who fall outside of a small community and as a back up to our small communities.
+We also have a safety net of care volunteers to help those who fall outside of a small community and as a back up to our small community leaders who make up our pastoral care network.
 With acute and urgent issues escalated to senior leadership.

 For individuals with more complex needs we signpost as appropriate.